-2. Sheba Perfect Portions Delicate Whitefish and Tuna
+2. Sheba Perfect Portions

 Key ingredients include chicken (livers and broth), whitefish and tuna.
 The overall nutritional value of this product commands the loyalties of its buyers.
 But it also has some drawbacks, such as a relatively high carbohydrate content, which is higher than a cat’s nutritional need.